harveshvaran/ftp82_laptop/WEEK1.md

   * [All team members] Use the "Create issue in epic" link to create two stories each
      * Summary: "As a git user, I, [full name], will demo my ability to use git as a developer by making one move on the tictactoe board"
      * Summary: "As a git user, I, [full name], will demo my ability to use git as a review by reviewing and merging another team member's pull request of a tictactoe board change"
+     * Open your 'demo' stories and assign them to yourself
   * [Team member #3]
      * Create sprint "FTPXX Sprint 1"
      * Drag all stories into the sprint